rohe/oidctest/docs/OIDCtesting/OPtest/web.rst

 -----------------

-When you have started a configuration server you can connect to the port it listens on and wsee this:
+When you have started a configuration server you can connect to the port it listens on and see this:

 .. image:: confserver0.png